Integrated municipal waste handling and electricity generation plant

 The Peterborough Energy-from-Waste (EfW) facility is located at Fengate, within the Eastern Industrial Estate, approximately 2.5km south-east of Peterborough and adjacent to the Peterborough power station.
 The energy recovery facility became operational in January 2016.
 It is capable of handling 85,000t of residual waste a year to generate 7.25MW of energy, which is sufficient to power 15,000 households.

-The facility was developed and is being operated by Viridor, a subsidiary of Pennon Group, as part of a 30-year public private partnership (PPP) deal, signed in February 2013, to treat the Peterborough City’s residual waste.
+The facility was developed and is being operated by Viridor, a subsidiary of Pennon Group, as part of a 30-year public-private partnership (PPP) deal, signed in February 2013, to treat Peterborough City’s residual waste.

-Site preparation works for the construction of the facility commenced in June 2013 and the ground was broken officially in October 2013.
+Site preparation works for the construction of the facility commenced in June 2013 and ground was officially broken in October 2013.
 The project generated approximately 250 jobs during the construction phase and 28 people have now been hired for the operations.

 In addition to generating electricity and diverting 94% of the city’s waste from landfill, the EfW plant will also enable the city to offset approximately 10,000t a year of carbon dioxide emissions.

-The EfW plant is housed in a Building Research Establishment Environmental Assessment Methodology (BREEAM)-certified building that is equipped with offices and welfare facilities for staff, and an education centre.
-The building is approximately 35m-high, with its chimney stack rising to a height of approximately 60m.
+The EfW plant is housed in a Building Research Establishment Environmental Assessment Methodology (BREEAM)-certified building that is equipped with offices and welfare facilities for staff as well as an education centre.
+The building is approximately 35m high, with a chimney stack that rises to a height of approximately 60m.